macpal37/SalvageGame/README.md

 ping (E):

 Player releases a ping which shows the direction of the body.

+reset level (O):

+resets the level, and sends the player to the start.

 return to level select (ESC):